 Head men's basketball coach Tom Herrion in action photos.

-Mark Cline enters his third year as an assistant coach at Marshall University.
+Mark Cline is in his fourth season as an assistant men's basketball coach at Marshall.

-With Cline's assistance in 2012, Marshall went 21-14 and earned a bid to the National Invitation Tournament (NIT) for the first time in 24 years.
-The Herd also made the Conference USA Championship game for the first time in school history and the first team to do so as a No. 6 seed.
+With Cline's assistance in 2012, Marshall went 21-14 and earned a bid to the NIT for the first time in 24 years.
+The Herd also made the Conference USA Championship game for the first time in school history and the first team ever to do so as a No. 6 seed.

 Coached by Cline, forward Dennis Tinnon ranked 23rd in the nation in rebounds with 10.0 per game.
 Tinnon's average was the most by a Herd player in 10 years.
 He also earned a spot on the All-Conference USA Defensive Team and the C-USA All-Tournament Team.

 Originally from Williamson, W.Va., Cline returned to the "Mountain State" in 2011 after spending the previous four seasons on the staff at Oklahoma.
 Jeff Capel's first hire upon arriving at OU, Cline helped guide the Sooners to an 82-51 record, two NCAA Tournaments, a 2009 Elite 8 appearance, and a No. 2 national ranking during his stint in Norman.
 Cline was the lead assistant at OU and recruited 2009 consensus national player of the year and current NBA all-star Blake Griffin.